qmk/qmk_firmware/docs/config_options.md

 # The `config.h` file

 This is a C header file that is one of the first things included, and will persist over the whole project (if included).
 Lots of variables can be set here and accessed elsewhere.
+The `config.h` file shouldn't be including other `config.h` files, or anything besides this:

+    #include "config_common.h"

 ## `config.h` Options